ngs-docs/angus/cloud_computing_intro.md

 See [this link](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6) for a description of the possible BLAST output formats.

-Run R script to visualize the blast results as below
+Run the following R script to visualize the blast results as below

 ```
 Rscript blastviz.R